Last Updated on

 Some Words of Caution

-Engaging with others is the meat and potatoes of how I boosted my blog traffic!
+Engaging with others is the meat and potatoes of how I use Twitter to boost blog traffic!
 It’s important to have your account set-up locked and loaded, but that can only do so much for you on it’s own!

 Twitter is a form of social media, meaning it’s important to be social on this platform.
 I encourage you to reach out to other people and start genuinely interacting with other people.
 Below, you’ll find my top tips for engaging on twitter: